truman126/WallpaperEngine/README.md

 # Trumans Wallpaper Engine
 ## Introduction
 Creates wallpapers.
+Currently working on a refactor that will make this easily deployable.
 ## Demo
-Demo is available at https://truman.xyz/wallpaperengine
+Demo is available at https://truman.xyz/#/wallpaperengine